djhmateer/djhmateer.github.io/_posts/2020-12-01-xprogressive web apps.md

 I've got a website I'm building for a client where they need to:

-- View it well on their phones (mostly Apples and all iPhone 7+)
+- View it well on their phones (minimum iPhone 7's+)
 - Have a button on their homescreen to take them to the 'app'
-- Have as much screen real estate as possible
 - Login with a username/password

-It is somewhat of an 'internal app', and so will be not be wanting to be found on an App Store, nor have many thousands of downloads.
-Initially it will be used by 10's of people.
+It is somewhat of an 'internal app' with people being emailled instructions on how to use it.

 Rather than make a full blown native app, lets see what a PWA can do.